Glioblastoma Prognosis – New Hope With DCA Treatment

 Because DCA is a simple, small molecule it is able to cross the blood-brain barrier when many other treatments have a molecular size too large to pass through – this alone improves the glioblastoma prognosis.

 Otto Warburg, a German biochemist, won a Nobel Prize for discovering, in 1930, that tumor cells were a product of metabolic disorder.
 The mitochondria begin using decomposed glucose for energy rather than oxygen.

 Dr. Michelakis, the Canadian Researcher, took this 80 year old finding and attempted to restore the functioning of the mitochondria to the affected cells.
 He used dichloroacetate (DCA) on cancer cells in rats and discovered that the restoration of the damaged mitochondria, caused the tumor mass to shrink by 70% in just three weeks.
 Unlike other cancer therapies, the DCA therapy only worked on the cancer cells and let the healthy cells unchanged.

 50 volunteers with glioblastoma multiforme and wanting to improve their glioblastoma prognosis participated in the University trials.
-In March 2008 an article was published in a reputable periodical “Nature”, indicating that DCA works on the same biochemical trials as pyruvate kinase, which is responsible for control over means of conversion of glucose oxygen or oxygen free.
+A March 2008 article in a respected periodical “Nature”, indicating that DCA works on the same biochemical trials as pyruvate kinase, which is responsible for control over means of conversion of glucose oxygen or oxygen free.
 According to commentators, DCA seems to switch back the cellular biochemical trails to oxygen breathing.

 For more information on DCA and improving Glioblastoma Prognosis visit puredca.com where the latest news videos are posted.